creamlab/Cream_Code/Testing DAVID/Naturalness/readMe.md

 **With this code, you can make:**

-	A randomization file of the trials for each subject Audio stimuli presentation listenable as many times as the subject wants Simple continuous rating scale for 1 to 100
+	A randomisation file of the trials for each subject Audio stimuli presentation listenable as many times as the subject wants Simple continuous rating scale for 1 to 100
 	1 block of 75 trials with a pause at the middle of the experiment